TL;DR

 In this new reality, the old model of health and financial planning is obsolete.
 Simply reacting to illness is a strategy for failure.
 The question you must ask yourself is no longer if you will be affected, but how you will prepare.
 Is your financial plan robust enough?
 More importantly, is your health plan proactive enough?

 This guide unpacks this urgent national challenge.
-We will explore the science behind accelerated aging, dissect the devastating financial consequences, and reveal the powerful, two-pronged strategy to safeguard your future: leveraging Private Medical Insurance (PMI) for advanced diagnostics and longevity interventions, and fortifying your finances with a comprehensive shield of Life, Critical Illness, and Income Protection (LCIIP).
+We will explore the science behind accelerated ageing, dissect the devastating financial consequences, and reveal the powerful, two-pronged strategy to safeguard your future: leveraging Private Medical Insurance (PMI) for advanced diagnostics and longevity interventions, and fortifying your finances with a comprehensive shield of Life, Critical Illness, and Income Protection (LCIIP).

 For decades, we’ve measured life by the calendar.
 But science now confirms what many have long suspected: age is more than just a number.
 The true measure of your health and vitality lies in your biological age.